 2000-2001 - A Ugandan outbreak (SUDV) results in 425 human cases and 224 deaths.

-December 2002-April 2003 - An EBOV outbreak in Republic of the Congo results in 143 reported cases and 128 deaths.
+December 2002-April 2003 - An EBOV outbreak in ROC results in 143 reported cases and 128 deaths.

 July 31, 2015 - The CDC announces that a newly developed Ebola vaccine is “highly effective” and could help prevent its spread in the current and future outbreaks.